 Other video playback options have been removed, too.
 With the Smart Clock, you can’t view YouTube video, and you can’t cast BBC iPlayer from your smartphone; both are options on the larger smart displays.
 Although I understand that the display wouldn’t give the best experience, the fact that the Smart Clock can handle video, as demonstrated by live camera streams, means there’s no reason why these features should have been removed.

-The Lenovo Smart Clock has basic speakers are fine for audio and voice responses but not for music
+Lenovo Smart Clock sound quality – Basic speakers are fine for audio and voice responses but not for music

 The Smart Clock has one 1.5-inch 3W speaker, which is loud enough but lacks bass and definition.
 It’s perfect for alarms and the Google Assistant’s voice replies, but music sounds tinny and lacks punch.
 This certainly isn’t a device that you’d want to use for music, for this you would be better off with an alternative, such as the original Google Home.